SallyTheLonely/StarboundVirtualLibrary/readme.txt

 	(not all of them are available to you), and then just follow the templates.

-	_________________________________ s e t t i n g _________________________________
+	_________________________________ s e t t i n g _________________________________ (before the steps below please head to '../storage/starbound.config' and set the parameter 'safeScripts' to false, it is required to read the IO functions)

-	At first you should open /lib/@set.lua and set the number of 'characterAmount' to the amount characters you have, or leave it if you have only one character.
+	At first you should open /lib/@set.lua and set the number of 'characterAmount' to the amount of characters you have, or leave it if you have only one character.
 	It is required for commands to work properly.
 That's all, you can do anything now.

 	Well, what to do?
 Create new functions/commands, of course!
 	Commands are located in the function you checked above.
 Just copypaste and modify